angiogram – x-ray image of an artery or a vein filled with contrast media; a diagnostic procedure is generally referred to as an angiogram.

 systole – period of contraction in the cardiac cycle when the ventricles in the heart squeeze or pump

-transcatheter heart valve – a tissue heart valve that is compressed on a balloon catheter.
+transcatheter heart valve – a tissue heart valve that is compressed on a balloon catheter and delivered to your heart through a catheter that is pushed through your blood vessel.
 The valve can be pushed through your blood vessel from a cut in your leg.
 The new valve is expanded within your diseased valve.
 The new valve will push the leaflets of your diseased valve aside.

 transthoracic echocardiography (TTE) – echocardiography provides your doctor with moving pictures of your heart and heart valves so he or she can assess their function.
 In a TTE, a probe is placed on your chest to provide this image.